EoghannIrving/ActivationEngine/README.md

 - Rank tasks using simple scoring rules defined in `weights.yaml`.
 - Exposed REST endpoints via FastAPI (`/get-tags` and `/rank-tasks`).
 - Dockerfile for containerized deployment.
+- Pick an appropriate prompt category from a list using mood and energy cues.

 ## Requirements
 - Python 3.11+